MichaelSplaver/ApiProjectCSI460Final/README.md

 # CSI 460 Final - API Application by Michael Splaver

+NOTE: Currently Tracking **ONE** major bug in the issues tab, click on Issues for more details

 This app can interact with my self-hosted API by using GET, POST, PATCH, DELETE HTTP requests.
 For this project I decided to utilize the same API that we setup earlier in the quarter (Students API).

 ### Landing Page